-Participation marks must be earned.
+Participation marks can make a difference in achieving your goal for your final course grade, and must be earned.
 They are not negotiable.
 Poor preparation for class, disruptive behaviour, or frequent lateness or absences, will have a negative impact on your participation mark.

-Participation will be assessed on a weekly basis according to the following rubric:
+Participation will be assessed on a weekly basis according to the following rubric.